cloudflare-hiring/cloudflare-2020-systems-engineering-assignment/README.md

 ### 4. Create a CLI tool that makes a request to your links page

 Your CLI tool should take an argument that is a full URL (--url).
-The tool will make an HTTP request to the URL and print the result directly to the console.
+The tool will make an HTTP request to the URL and print the response directly to the console.
 Test the CLI tool by specifying the /links URL in your General Assignment and make sure it prints the entire json document with all your links.

 Your CLI tool should also allow a --help parameter that describes how to use it.